The Florida Travel Guide

 The 10 Most Visited Places in Florida

 We are listing the most visited places in Florida.
-Some could be attractions.
+Some could be considered attractions.
 Others could be islands or small towns.
-63% of hotel bookings are at coastal locations.
+63% of hotel bookings are at coastal locations and many are listed in this top 10 list of the most visited popular places in Florida.

 Number 1 – Disney World – Orlando, Florida – The Disney operations are, by far, the most visited attraction in Florida.
 The theme park gets over 58 million visitors annually.
 Please note, we are considering all Orlando theme parks to be one destination.